ansible/ansible-container/docs/rst/getting_started.rst

             runAsUser: 1000

 This container image uses Centos 7 as its base.
-For `12-factor compliance <https://12factor.net/config>`_, the Django container sets the database server DSN in an environment variable.
+For `12-factor compliance <https://12factor.net/config>`_, the Django container sets the database server connection string in an environment variable.
 In development, the app's source is exported into the container as a volume so that changes to the code can be detected and instantly integrated into the development container, however in production, the full Django project's code is part of the container's filesystem.
 Note that in both development and production, `Yelp's dumb-init <https://github.com/Yelp/dumb-init>`_ is used for PID 1 management, which is an excellent practice.